vladoshub/xr-tracker/devices/leap_motion_uvc_nrf54l15/README.md

 - **Leap Motion Controller v1**
 - USB connection for the Leap Motion
-- 3D-printed tracker enclosure / mount from this repository

 ### Strongly recommended

 - **Seeed Studio XIAO nRF54L15 Sense**
+- **3D-printed tracker enclosure / mount from this repository (if you want to use it with an IMU and/or for head mounting)**
 - USB cable for flashing/configuring the XIAO
 - Appropriate wiring/mounting hardware